alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Install the packages present in the folder

-- **NOTE:** Intalling TexLive (`install-tl-windows-xxx`) will take about an hour to install (including downloading lots of files from the internet), so it is recommended to leave this until last and then continue with the remaining sections of this runbook while the TexLive installation completes.
+- **NOTE:** Installing TexLive (`install-tl-windows-xxx`) will take about an hour to install (including downloading lots of files from the internet), so it is recommended to leave this until last and then continue with the remaining sections of this runbook while the TexLive installation completes.

 - Once installed logout of the server